MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-performance-best-practices.md

 ### Disable last accessed date/time on file systems for SQL Server data and log files

 Use the **noatime** attribute with any file system that is used to store SQL Server data and log files.
 Refer to your Linux documentation on how to set this attribute.
+This only controls whether last access time stamps are updated when SQL touches a file.
+The performance improvement from this is somewhat marginal, and you'd loose the ability to see the dates/times that files where written, which is useful for forensics.

 ### Leave Transparent Huge Pages (THP) enabled